Absecon Inlet

-Absecon Inlet is a narrow strait on the southeastern coast of New Jersey in the United States.
+Absecon Inlet is a narrow strait on the southeastern coast of New Jersey, United States.

 Geography

 Absecon Inlet leads from the Atlantic Ocean through barrier islands in Atlantic County, New Jersey.
 Its southern shore is the north end of Absecon Island, on which lies Atlantic City, New Jersey.
 Absecon Lighthouse is south of the inlet and overlooks it from the north end of Absecon Island.
 Brigantine Island is to the north and east.
 The Brigantine Bridge carries New Jersey Route 87 over the inlet.

 Absecon Inlet separates Absecon Island from Brigantine Island, and including its continuation, Absecon Channel, connects Absecon Bay and Reeds Bay with the Atlantic Ocean.